lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 end
 ```

-When we click on any of these buttons, we create a `TheEmpire::Event::ChangeModeEvent` and call the received `@omit_event`, which then processess the event inside `TheEmpire`.
+When we click on any of these buttons, we create a `TheEmpire::Event::ChangeModeEvent` and call the `@omit_event` `Proc`, which then processess the event inside `TheEmpire`.
 Finally, we must update the `@handle_page_event` with this:

 ```crystal